-Approved by VLDB Endowment, Inc. Board of Trustees Aug 26, 2018
+Approved by VLDB Endowment, Inc. Board of Trustees Aug 26, 2019 with modifications as approved in that meeting

 1. THE VLDB CONFERENCE

 The International Conference on Very Large Databases (individually, referred to as the "VLDB Conference") is probably the most renowned annual international event in the database area.
 The series of the VLDB Conference is governed by the VLDB Endowment, Inc. (referred to as the "Endowment"), which acts as the steering committee, by accepting conference proposals and supervising the organization and planning of the VLDB Conference according to these Principles, Policies and Guidelines (the "Guidelines").